 Lew made a habit of encouraging young and struggling authors in Indiana.
 He knew most of those who are today remembered as Indiana’s greats—James Whitcomb Riley, Booth Tarkington, George Ade, and many others.
 But he also had an influence on Charles Major.

-They met shortly before Major’s first novel was published, and after the meeting, Major wrote a letter to Lew.
-He confessed that, many years earlier, he had traveled to Crawfordsville in the hopes of meeting the famous author…but then lost his nerve and went back home!
+Lew and Major met shortly before Major published his first novel.
+After the meeting, Major wrote a letter to Lew.
+He confessed that, many years earlier, he had traveled to Crawfordsville in the hopes of meeting the famous author.
+Unfortunately, he lost his nerve and went back home!
 It made their meeting in 1898 even more important to Major.

 I wish I had known all this before my visitors asked.
-Hopefully by sharing it on the blog, I’ll be able to reach those who asked as well as all our regular readers.
+Hopefully by sharing it on the blog, I’ll be able to reach those who asked.

 For more in-depth information about Charles Major, see our earlier post about him here.